ikuehirata/Dimaix_PrintingTimeCalculator/README.md

 # Dimaix_PrintingTimeCalculator
-Calculates how long it takes to print a .ptn.
+ROUGHLY calculates how long it takes to print a .ptn.

 ### Requirement ###
 #### Python version ####